cooperbarth/max-rnn/README.md

 # max-rnn
-An implementation of note sequence continuation in Max 8 using a Recurrent Neural Network
+An implementation of note sequence continuation in Max 8 using an LSTM.